William J. Stone, First “Exact” Facsimile of the Declaration Current Working Census, with Updates by Seth Kaller |

 48 1976/05/18, Sotheby’s, lot 318.
 Current location?

-Nb: One of the copies listed above without a current location is in California, and another is in New York.
+Nb: One of the copies lacking a current location is in California, and another is in New York.
+We would particularly welcome additional information on the ones that are currently unlocated!

 Including new discoveries, our count went as high as 52, but removing entries that have proven to be duplicative or erroneous, the number went down.